Breakin' All the Rules: Plot

 Knowing that Quincy is Evan's cousin, Nicky lies and tells Quincy her name is Mary.
 During the time Quincy and Nicky are at the bar, Rita finds out that Philip is planning to break up with her.
 She goes to Quincy's house but when she gets there Evan lies and says that he's Quincy.
 The two begin an affair.
 Later, Evan goes to Nicky's house to break up with her, only to find that she was going to do the same, and has been seeing another man.

-Changing his mind, Evan goes to Quincy's job and tells him that he thinks he is in love with Nicky, and that she has been seeing another man.
+Changing his mind, Evan tells Quincy that he thinks he is in love with Nicky, and that she has been seeing another man.
 During that conversation, Quincy realizes that 'Mary' is actually Nicky.
 At the party for Quincy's hot seller book, Helen is just back from Paris and has decided she wants to get back with Quincy.
 Evan had planned on proposing to Nicky at the party but finds out that Quincy is dating his ex-girlfriend.
 He becomes upset with him and leaves the party to look for Nicky.
 The next day, Evan talks to Quincy and tells him he will marry Rita.
-Phillip had a heart attack, and at the hospital, Rita finds out that Evan lied to her.
+Philip had a heart attack, and at the hospital, Rita finds out that Evan lied to her.
 Instead of getting mad, she says she fell in love with him.
 Quincy breaks up with Helen and goes to look for Nicky.
 When he goes to her door, her neighbor tells him that she's leaving for Portland by train.
 He goes to look for her.
 As the train is speeding away he confesses his love for her and they both ride the train to Portland.